How to Become a Registered Social Security Analyst

 Associate Membership is free when you sign up to take the 5-module online self-study RSSA program.
 Membership is open to individuals that desire to work directly with clients and other professionals to expand their professional practice and expertise in the area of Social Security advisory services.Sign Up Now

 To become an RSSA, you must demonstrate knowledge in basic and advanced Social Security concepts by passing the RSSA Final Exam.
 In addition, you must meet one of the following criteria:

 - Have an insurance license issued by the state in which you practice

 - Are a FINRA registered securities professional or advisor

-- Have registered with the IRS to prepare tax returns having a valid PTIN
+- Have registered with the IRS and obtained a valid PTIN

 Each module will have its own exam of 40 multiple-choice questions.
 To pass the module exam, you must answer at least 30 of the 40 questions correctly.
 Module exams are open-book and have no time limit.
 You cannot begin the next module until you pass the exam of the previous module.

-After passing all 5 courses you are eligible to sit for the RSSA® Competency Final Exam.
-The final exam is given once a month online on the second Tuesday of the month.
+After passing all five courses you are eligible to sit for the RSSA Final Exam.
+The final exam is given online on the second and fourth Tuesday of each month.
 You must register in advance to sit for this exam.
-Since the exam is 4 hours long and proctored by a live person, there is a proctoring fee of $175.00 that must be paid at the time of registration.
+Since the exam is 4 hours long and proctored by a live person, there is a proctoring fee that must be paid at the time of registration.